the-virtual-boy/100daysofpython/Day82_TextToMorseCode/README.md

 1. Move to the project root directory in the Terminal

-2. Run the main application file with python, and provide nececssary argument: -d for decode, and -e for encode, followed by the message surrounded in quotes if there are spaces.
-Use -h or --help to display the available options on the command line. ex: `python main.py -e "Hello World"` or `python main.py -h`
+2. Run the main application file with python, and provide nececssary argument: `-d` for decode, and `-e` for encode, followed by the message surrounded in quotes if there are spaces.
+Use `-h` or `--help` to display the available options on the command line. ex: `python main.py -e "Hello World"` or `python main.py -h`

+3. Optionaly you can use the '-b' option with encode mode to have the app play the morse code after encoding.

-3. Enjoy your encoded/decoded message printed to the Terminal!
+4. Enjoy your encoded/decoded message printed to the Terminal!